M. S. Ananthapadmanabha Rao

-Gamaka Vidwan M S Ananthapadmanabha Rao (6 September 1903 – 29 November 1987) was a Kannada poet, writer and gamaki.
+Gamaka Vidwan M S Ananthapadmanabha Rao (6 September 1903 – 29 November 1987) was an Indian Kannada-language poet, writer, and gamaki.
 He was the author of the magnum opus Karnata Bharatha Kathamanjari containing the last eight parvas of the Kannada translation of the Mahabharatha that Kumaravyasa had left unfinished.

 Biography

 Early life

 Rao was born on 6 September 1903.
 He pursued his education at Madikeri under the guidance and tutelage of veteran laureate Panje Mangesh Rao.

 Family

 Rao married Lakshmi Devi.
 They had 4 children.

 Career

 Ananthapadmanabha Rao had chosen shorthand, bookkeeping and typewriting as his specialisations.
 After completing his matriculation, he joined the Department of State Excise under the then Coorg Government.
 In recognition of his abilities, in the year 1930 the Coorg Government posted Ananthapadmanabha Rao to Vellore to get trained in shorthand.
 He learnt Kannada shorthand and later joined the Police Department as the first ever reporter specialising in Kannada Shorthand.

 Coorg later became a Part C State and was granted the status of Independent State, for the first time forming an independent legislative assembly.
 Ananthapadmanabha Rao, was appointed as the Kannada Reporter in the Independent Coorg Legislative Assembly.